CarinaPetravicius/golang-api-template/README.md

 ### Start the project
 - In the root of this project, run to start the database: docker-compose up
 - Install all the dependencies defined on go.mod file: `go get .`
-- Config the environment variables of your localhost environment: `DATABASE_DNS=postgresql://root:root@localhost:5432/db?sslmode=disable`
+- Config the environment variables of your localhost environment:
+  `DATABASE_DNS=postgresql://root:root@localhost:5432/db?sslmode=disable`
+  `OAUTH_SECRET=setYourSecretHere`

 ### Kafka interface
 After run the project, you can access the Kafdrop on: